top of page

 1. Create a Distraction-Free Mealtime Environment

 Encourage your teen to step away from screens and sit down at the table for meals.
-Limiting distractions like phones, TVs, or tablets helps them focus on their food, savor each bite, and recognize their body’s hunger and fullness signals.
+Limiting distractions like phones, TVs, or tablets helps them focus on their food.
+This also allows them to savor each bite and recognize their body’s hunger and fullness signals.

 2. Promote Awareness of Hunger and Fullness Cues